marklogic-community-staging/solution-templates/Manufacturing/CallCenterCustomer360/5.4/README.md

-# Call Center Customer 360 Data Hub
+# HR360 Data Hub

-This sample data hub for Customer 360 is compatible with [DHF] 5.2.x and [Data Hub Central Community Edition] 2.0.5
+This sample data hub for Call Center Customer 360 is compatible with [DHF] 5.4.x and [Data Hub Central Community Edition] 5.4.1

 ## Walkthrough